Carolyn Caprioni, RN, BSN

 281.627.8364

-In her current role, she is focused on ensuring quality behavioral health services are provided to children and youth, influencing teams, increasing collaboration, building leaders, and improving morale.
+In her current role, she is focused on ensuring quality behavioral health services are provided to children and youth, influencing teams, increasing collaboration, and building leaders.

-Naomi obtained her Bachelor’s in Psychology from Alabama State University and her Master’s in Marriage, Couple, and Family Therapy from Texas A&M University, Corpus Christi.
-In her spare time she enjoys creating memories with family, engaging in community outreach, and volunteering in her local Children’s Ministry.
+Naomi earned a Bachelor’s in psychology from Alabama State University and a Master’s in marriage, couple, and family therapy from Texas A&M University, Corpus Christi.
+In her spare time, she enjoys creating memories with family, engaging in community outreach, and volunteering in her local Children’s Ministry.

 Kevin Faulkner